ariovistus/pyd/readme.txt

   * On Windows, only the DMD compiler is supported.
 If it is not found on the PATH, CeleriD will check the DMD_BIN environment variable.
-  * On Linux, only the GDC compiler is supported.
-If it is not found on the PATH, CeleriD will check the GDC_BIN environment variable.
+  * On Linux, currently the LDC compiler is supported.
+If it is not found on the PATH, CeleriD will check the LDC_BIN environment variable.

 Examples of using Pyd may be found in the "examples" directory.
 For full documentation, check the wiki: